vitest-dev/vitest/docs/api/expect.md

 - **Type:** `(message?: string) => never`

-This method is used to asserting that a line should never be reached.
+This method is used to assert that a line should never be reached.

 For example, if we want to test that `build()` throws due to receiving directories having no `src` folder, and also handle each error separately, we could do this: